Modelling Concurrency with Comtraces and Generalized Comtraces: Generalized Comtraces

 There are reasonable concurrent behaviors that cannot be modelled by any comtrace.
 Let us analyze the following example.

 \begin{example} Let $E=\set{a,b,c}$ where $a$, $b$ and $c$ are three atomic operations defined as follows (we assume simultaneous reading is allowed):

 It is reasonable to consider them all as `concurrent' as any order of their executions yields exactly the same results (see \cite{J4,JK} for more motivation and formal considerations as well as the program $P_4$ of Example \ref{ex:motiveprog}).
-Note that while simultaneous execution of $\{a,c\}$ and $\{b,c\}$ are allowed, the step $\{a,b\}$ {\em is not}, since simultaneous writing on the same variable $x$ is not allowed!
+Assume that simultaneous reading is allowed, but simultaneous writing is not.
+Then while simultaneous execution of $\{a,c\}$ and $\{b,c\}$ are allowed, we cannot execute $\{a,b\}$, since we simultaneous writing on the same variable $x$ is not allowed.

 The set of all equivalent executions (or runs) involving one occurrence of the operations $a$, $b$ and $c$, and modelling the above case,